dodo920306/2023_system_programming_hw3_in_ncku/README.md

 # 2023_system_programming_hw3_in_ncku
-This is the README file for the hw3 of the system programming courses in 2023, NCKU.
+This is the README file for the hw3 of the system programming courses in 2023, NCKU ---- a SIC/XE relocation loader.

 This file is meant to demonstrate how the program `main.c` does and how to use it.